-Visiting China, my family origin, was a special trip for me, and an eyeopener into my identity.
-I was able to retrace my roots and see the cities where my parents met and grew up.
-I was curious to see what was life like for my paternal family prior to immigrating to America and the life of my maternal family still in China.
-What interested me was also how the country influenced each of them.
+Visiting China, the land of my family’s origin, was a special trip for me, and a window into my identity.
+I retraced my roots and saw the cities where my parents met and grew up.
+I was curious about what life was like for my paternal family before immigrating to America, and for my maternal family still living in China.
+I was also interested in how the country had influenced each of them.

-My first trip to the country was for a unique photography commission.
-I wanted to share my experience with others, so a small group of working professionals (research scientists and engineers) was organized to join.
-We shared our first of many meals together at a local Tibetan restaurant in the States prior to our trip.
+My first trip to China was for a unique photography commission.
+Wanting to share my experience, a small group of working professionals (research scientists and engineers) was organized to join me.
+We shared our first of many meals at a local Tibetan restaurant in the States prior to our trip.

-I was given the opportunity to select the locations in China to visit, including my maternal family’s hometown so I could also see my family on the trip.
-The itinerary was quite ambitious as there were many historical sites and terrain to photograph.
-China’s history goes back thousands of years and dynasties.
-When I was in Tibet, China’s military occupation was visibly present.
-It was odd and uncomfortable as a tourist seeing a convoy of Chinese military trucks on the road.
+I was given the opportunity to select the locations in China to visit, including my maternal family’s hometown, so I could also visit relatives.
+The itinerary was quite ambitious, with many historical sites and varied terrain to photograph.
+China’s history spans thousands of years and numerous dynasties.
+While in Tibet, China’s military occupation was visibly present.
+As a tourist, it felt odd and uncomfortable to see a convoy of Chinese military trucks on the road.
 Somehow they looked misplaced and foreign in such a peaceful, spiritual place surrounded by the Himalayas and prayer flags.

-Soon after returning home from the trip, my China photography was accepted for an exhibit at the Harbor Park Gallery at the John Joseph Moakley United States Courthouse.
-It was wonderful to share the memories through this show with my fellow travel mates.
-They came to see the exhibit and we reminisced about each place and moment we shared together.
+Soon after returning home, my China photography was accepted for an exhibit at the Harbor Park Gallery at the John Joseph Moakley United States Courthouse.
+It was wonderful to share those memories through this show with my fellow travel mates.
+They came to see the exhibit, and we reminisced about each place and moment we shared.

-As an invited guest speaker at Brown University for their closing convocation of Asian-American History Month, I had the opportunity to talk about how my heritage influenced my art as a Chinese-American.
-Part of the talk, I presented observations and photographs from my trip to demonstrate how elements of China had affected my artistic style.
+As an invited guest speaker at Brown University for the closing convocation of Asian-American History Month, I spoke about how my heritage influenced my art as a Chinese-American.
+As part of the talk, I presented observations and photographs from my trip to show how elements of China had shaped my artistic style.
 The talk was featured in their Brown Daily Herald.

 Hong Kong Rush

-It was not rush hour, but it did seem like that in Hong Kong.
-This city reminded me of Manhattan, New York, because of its busy (yet carefree in some parts), energy-driven qualities.
+It wasn’t rush hour, but it certainly felt like it in Hong Kong.
+This city reminded me of Manhattan—busy, energetic, and even carefree in certain pockets.

 Ngong Ping, Lantau Island in Hong Kong